 - a.
 The Agent or broker designated by the member district shall be retained in conformance with applicable State Law or regulation. - b.
-Agents or Brokers shall be paid by the Group a fee as defined in the risk management fee policy updated May 28, 2008.
+Agents or Brokers shall be paid by the Group a fee as defined in the risk management fee policy updated May 28, 2008 May 20, 2015.
 This fee is added to the premium contribution of that member district. - c.
-The Agent or Broker's specific responsibilities shall include but not be limited to: - (1) The evaluation of the district's exposures. - (2) The explanation of the various coverage's available from the Group. - (3) The preparation of reports, applications, statements of values, etc., required by the Group. - (4) The review of the school district's premium contribution and assisting in the preparation of the district's insurance budget. - (5) The review of the losses and engineering reports and providing assistance to the school districts safety committee. - (6) Assisting in the claims settlement process. - (7) Attendance at the meetings of the Trustees is encouraged and the performance of such other services as required by the school district or the Group. - d.
-The Agent or Broker shall be a New Jersey licensed Property/Casualty Insurance Producer who has demonstrated prior experience in the management of public insurance risks.
+The Agent or Broker's specific responsibilities shall include but not be limited to: - (1) The evaluation of the district's exposures.

+- (2) The explanation of the various coverages available from the Group. - (3) The preparation of reports, applications, statements of values, etc., required by the Group. - (4) The review of the school district's premium contribution and assisting in the preparation of the district's insurance budget. - (5) The review of the losses and engineering reports and providing assistance to the school district's safety committee. - (6) Assisting in the claims settlement process. - (7) Attendance at the meetings of the Trustees is encouraged and the performance of such other services as required by the school district or the Group. - (8) Attendance at sub fund meetings by the named broker of record relative to their member districts. - d.
+The Agent or Broker shall be a New Jersey licensed Property/Casualty Insurance Producer who has demonstrated and provided proof of prior experience in the management of public entity insurance risks.
+The Agent or Broker shall have at least a \$5,000,000 errors & omissions limit.

-D. CLAIMS RESPONSE AND RESERVING
+E. CLAIMS RESPONSE AND RESERVING